Skip to main content

 Texas Hemp Show: Returns ESPN Austin

-The Texas Hemp Show podcast will return to the local air-waves this
+The Texas Hemp Show podcast will return to the local air-waves this September in time for the NFL Kickoff and 2024 regular season.

-Previously airing on both Waterloo Media properties , KLBJ 590 & ESPN Austin 102.7 FM; Dowden and crew will be heard this fall on Sundays from 11am – 12pm just in front of the NFL Gameday syndicated crew at ESPN.
+Previously airing on both Waterloo Media properties, KLBJ 590 & ESPN Austin 102.7 FM; Dowden and crew will be heard this fall on Sundays from 11am – 12pm just in front of the NFL Gameday syndicated crew at ESPN.

 Host Mike Greenberg will join the returning analysts – Super Bowl Champions Teddy Bruschi and Rex Ryan, Pro Football Hall of Famer Randy Moss, three-time Pro Bowl quarterback Alex Smith on most of the regular season programing at the 12 O’Clock hour.